-- 2.2.6.
-The 2017 consultation was followed in early 2019 with a consultation on the Future of Tipner & Horsea8, which represents the largest area of undeveloped and underused land in the city.
+- 2.2.4.
+The review of the Portsmouth Plan is in progress and an Issues and Options Consultation was issued in 2017.
+It identified potential strategic sites expected to accommodate more than 250 dwellings or significant new employment floorspace, as follows: - Strategic Site 1: Tipner (Tipner West, Tipner East and Tipner Firing Range) for significant levels of new housing; - Strategic Site 2: Port Solent and Horsea Island, for employment floorspace; - Strategic Site 3: St. James' Hospital and Langstone Campus for new housing; and - Strategic Site 4: Lakeside North Harbour for additional employment floorspace. - 2.2.5.
+The consultation also identified six opportunity areas with the potential to accommodate additional development over the medium to long term.
+The identified areas were the City Centre, Cosham, North End, Fratton, Somerstown and The Seafront. - 2.2.6.
+The 2017 consultation was followed in early 2019 with a consultation on the Future of Tipner & Horsea, which represents the largest area of undeveloped and underused land in the city.
 This noted that Tipner has the potential to deliver at least 1,200 to 2,200 dwellings, depending on development options.
 It also noted that Horsea Island may be more suitable for up to 25,000sqm of employment land rather than housing.
-The consultation identified the need for: - new walking and cycling links throughout the surrounding area and to key destinations; and - a new road and pedestrian bridge to link Tipner with Horsea Island, with measures to prevent rat running from Port Solent to the M275. - 2.2.7.
+The consultation identified the need for: - new walking and cycling links throughout the surrounding area and to key destinations; - a new road and pedestrian bridge to link Tipner with Horsea Island, with measures to prevent rat running from Port Solent to the M275. - 2.2.7.
 The regeneration of the Tipner Peninsula will represent the most ambitious expansion of the city in over a century.
 The concept masterplan is due to be completed in December 2019, with the full masterplan finalised by summer 2020.
-Recent indications are that the site could accommodate 1 million square feet of marine employment land and approximately 4,000 homes9.
-The masterplan is intended to focus on creating a greener, walkable, new district for the city, with health and wellbeing at its core, supported by bespoke community, retail, and leisure facilities.
+Recent indications are that the site could accommodate 1 million square feet of marine employment land and approximately 4,000 homes.
+The masterplan is intended to focus on creating a greener, walkable, new district for the city, with health and well-being at its core, supported by bespoke community, retail, and leisure facilities.
 Development is expected to commence in summer 2023. - 2.2.8.
 Comments were also invited on a summary of evidence and supporting evidence papers during February and March 2019.
-The Transport Modelling and Transport Assessment Evidence Review published in 201810 considered the potential impacts of new development on congestion and traffic flow.
+The Transport Modelling and Transport Assessment Evidence Review published in 2018 considered the potential impacts of new development on congestion and traffic flow.
 It identified junctions where mitigating works may be required to address traffic impacts generated by new development.
 It also concluded that a bridge connecting Tipner and Horsea Island is feasible. - 2.2.9.
-The Health and Wellbeing Background Paper11 identified transport and accessibility as one of the four health themes to be addressed in the new local plan.
-It noted that safe, attractive, convenient walking and cycling routes were a means by which the built environment can have a positive influence on creating healthy lifestyles and overcoming factors which would otherwise lead to obesity. - 2.2.10.
-The Green Infrastructure Background Paper12 suggested that the new local plan should include a specific green infrastructure policy.
+The Health and Wellbeing Background Paper identified transport and accessibility as one of the four health themes to be addressed in the new local plan.
+It noted that safe, attractive, convenient walking and cycling routes were a means by which the built environment can have a positive influence on creating healthy lifestyles and overcoming factors which would otherwise lead to obesity.

+2.2.10.
+The Green Infrastructure Background Paper suggested that the new local plan should include a specific green infrastructure policy.
 It also recommended that green corridors should be identified across the city which link existing greenspaces and encourage more sustainable forms of transport.
 The paper included a plan illustrating a draft green grid of these corridors.
 The identified corridors are shown in Figure 2.1.
+They include Southsea and Eastney Seafront, an east-west corridor connecting Bransbury Park to Victoria Park, Velder Avenue, Eastern Road, Hilsea Lines and Portsdown Hill.